 Eventually however this villain may be able to find redemption, but if not then they will at least finally take responsibility for the monster they became.

-Callisto from Xena, Holtz from Angel, Faith from Buffy and the Master from the new Doctor Who all follow this pattern.
+Callisto from Xena, Holtz from Angel, Faith from Buffy, the Master from the new Doctor Who, Grey from Torchwood, and Ethan from Primeval all follow this pattern.

 Eventually however Callisto pushes Xena too far when she plays a key role in the murder of her only son, Solon.
 To be fair Xena had been shown to be willing to murder Callisto before, but it was only from a practical point of view of she couldn’t let Callisto go around killing people, and she knew no prison would ever hold the lunatic (think on Batman!)